 - Create a list for the grocery store with the exact quantities needed.

 - Eat everything in the cabinets and refrigerator even if we’d rather have something else.
-Don’t buy additional food if there’s something to eat at home.
+I often tell my son that we’re not buying additional food if there’s something to eat at home.
 My husband has gotten creative with fridge foraging and has put together some delicious meals (there have been a few clear misses too, lol)

 - Only buy what we need and avoid the urge to fill cabinets and refrigerator.